goFrendiAsgard/No-CMS/readme.rst

 ###################
 You can make your own template in template directory (please refer to default theme)

-For your layout setting (header, slogan, etc) you can edit application/config/cms.php <-- promise me you won't break anything :D
+For your layout setting (header, slogan, etc) you can use "Configuration Management"

 ###################
 CONTRIBUTORS